Course Outline

 Introduction

-- The main servers - MSC, BSC, BTS and terminals
+- Core network servers – MSC, BSC, BTS, and terminals

 - Handovers and Channels

-Networks evolution – cdma1 to EVDO/DV and GSM to HSPA and LTE
+Network evolution – from cdmaOne to EV-DO/DV, and from GSM to HSPA and LTE

 Introduction to TCP/IP